 The starting point is laying out a standard floor of 12 homes.
 It was necessary to sacrifice the minimum surface area in communications, so a single central core is inserted, equipped with two interlocking scissor-type staircases, two lifts, and two installation cores.
 There is therefore a single public entrance and a single centralization of connections on the ground floor that will affect the cleanliness of the commercial space and the underground parking.

-The apartments are laid out in such a way that shared areas and bedrooms face the exterior while entrances, kitchens, and bathrooms are placed along the corridors shared by the groupings of three dwellings.
+The apartments are laid out in such a way that all the living rooms and bedrooms face the exterior while entrances, kitchens, and bathrooms are placed along the corridors shared by the groupings of three dwellings.
+All the units have a high level of accessibility, and 3% of them are totally adapted.
+From this scheme that solidifies the available volume, subtraction operations are carried out that allow a new morphology to be sculpted.
 Generous terraces, collective and individual alike, make the complex lighter, less dense, while creating the conditions for cross ventilation and diagonal views.

-Estudio Herreros y MIM-A; Abraham Piñate (responsable de proyecto project director); Martha Sosa Días, Verónica Meléndez, Paola Simone, Carmen Antón, Filippo Sapienza, Xavier Isart, Clara Vidal, Ignasi Agustí, Ignasi Navàs (equipo team).
+Abraham Piñate (responsable del proyecto architect of the project); Martha Sosa Días, Verónica Meléndez, Paola Simone, Carmen Antón, Filippo Sapienza, Xavier Isart, Clara Vidal, Ignasi Agustí, Ignasi Navàs (equipo de proyecto project team)

-Manuel Arguijo (estructura structure); PGI (instalaciones installations); Eulalia Arán (aparejadora quantity surveyor).
+Manuel Arguijo (estructura structure); PGI (instalaciones mechanical engineering); Eulalia Arán (aparejadora quantity surveyor)